 When you apply for your provisional driver's license, you'll need to submit a Practice Driving Log and Verification Form, which must be signed and certified by your parent/legal guardian.

-You can access the form on the Kentucky Transportation Cabinet website by entering your name and learner’s permit number.
+You can access the form on the Kentucky Transportation Cabinet website.

 You can take your driving test and apply for your intermediate driver's license after you:

 - Complete your 60 hours of behind-the-wheel practice and submit your verification.